IBM/ibm-licensing-operator/docs/Content/Install_from_scratch.md

 4\. **Create a Subscription**
 A subscription is created for the operator and is responsible for upgrades of IBM Licensing Operator when needed.

 a.
-Make sure GLOBAL_CATALOG_NAMESPACE has global catalog namespace value.
+Make sure GLOBAL_CATALOG_NAMESPACE has global catalog namespace value. (from step 2a)

 b.
 Create the **Subscription** using the following command: